Economy of Russia: Telecommunications

-Russia's telecommunications industry is growing in size and maturity.
-In 2024 the revenue of Russian telecom operators amounted to more than 2.1 trillion rubles, which is 7.8% more than last year.
+In 2024 the revenue of Russian telecom operators amounted to more than 2.1 trillion rubles, which was 7.8% more than the previous year.

-As of December 2007, there were an estimated 4,900,000 broadband lines in Russia.

-As of 2020, 122,488,468 Russians (85% of the country's total population) were Internet users.

 There are four national mobile phone networks, MegaFon, Tele2, Beeline and MTS with total subscriptions between 2011 and 2021 ranging between 200 and 240 million.

-According to the World Bank, 94% of Russia's population uses the Internet in 2024.
+Although almost everyone uses the internet, as of 2026 Telegram is throttled and WhatsApp is blocked.
 As of 2024, Russia has 270 million active mobile subscribers, 188 million of them are mobile Internet users and 39 million active fixed-line Internet subscribers.